-Phone bills are mailed out around the 1st of each month.
-It covers local service charges for one month in advance and long distance charges for one month beginning the 25th of the past month.
-All accounts should be paid by the 20th of the month.
-Payment may be made by mail or in person at the following places:
+Customer bills are mailed out or available online with eBill around the 1st of each month.
+It covers local service charges for one month in advance and long distance charges you may have through the 25th of the previous month.
+Payments may be made by mail, eBill, online with a debit/credit card, AutoPay using your debit/credit card or checking/savings account or in person at the following places:

 You may now dial a local number for the time and temperature.
 Temperature reading is taken from Hoffman.

-nder Federal law, you have a right and Runestone Telecom Association (RTA) has a duty to protect the confidentiality of "Customer Proprietary Network Information".
-This notice is to advise you of these rights and obligations, and to request that you permit RTA to use your CPNI for the purposes described here.
+Under Federal law, you have a right and Runestone Telecom Association (RTA) has a duty to protect the confidentiality of “Customer Proprietary Network Information”.
+This notice is to advise you of these rights and obligations and to request that you permit RTA to use your CPNI for the purposes described here.

 CPNI consists of the call, service and billing data regarding the telecommunications services you buy from RTA.
 RTA intends to use your CPNI information to identify and offer to you other RTA communications services that we think will be of interest to you.
 RTA DOES NOT sell or in any way provide this information to any other company, other than when required by law or at your written consent.
 RTA has the duty to protect the confidentiality of this information.
 And, regardless of whether you consent or not, your account will be treated confidentially.